TLINDEN/tablizer/README.md

 tabular data in a range of formats (see below).
 There's even an interactive filter/selection tool available.

+## FEATURES

+- supports csv, json or ascii format
+- split any tabular input data by character or regular expression into columns
+- add headers if input data doesn't contain them (automatically or manually)
+- print tabular data as ascii table, org-mode, markdown, csv, shell-evaluable or yaml format
+- filter rows by regular expression (saves a call to `| grep ...`)
+- filter rows by column filter
+- filters may also be negations eg `-Fname!=cow.*` or `-v`
+- modify cells wih regular expressions
+- reduce columns by specifying which columns to show, with regex support
+- color support
+- sort by any field[s], multiple sort modes are supported
+- shell completion for options
+- regular used options can be put into a config file
+- filter TUI where where you can interactively sort and filter rows

 ## Demo

 ![demo cast](vhsdemo/demo.gif)